MigBap/dreambank/README.md

 # dreambank
-NLP project - not complete yet
+NLP project - not yet complete

+Dream text analysis
+More than 19K dreams.
+Special case analysis of Barb S., with more than 4K dreams

 ---
 Dreambank - data: http://www.dreambank.net/